zainanizar/mailer/README.md

-# mailer
+# Mailer
-Website to send mails to all e-mail id's in a database
+Website to send e-mails to all e-mail id's in a database.